-With the number SEO companies popping up who seem to be saying the same thing and offering the same old SEO services, the pressure to stand out from the competition is mounting – and PFP SEO services are one way to do that.
+With the number of SEO companies popping up who seem to be saying the same thing and offering the same old SEO services, the pressure to stand out from the competition is mounting, and pay-for-performance (PFP) SEO services or pay per rank seo are one way to do that.

-Many business owners look at the pay-for-performance model as a reasonable way to do web marketing.
-I mean, why pay if you don’t get the results you want, right?
+Many business owners look at the PFP model as a reasonable way to do Google marketing.
+Why pay if you don’t get the results you want, right?
 Not entirely.

-When it comes to pay for performance SEO, many companies out there, reputable and otherwise, promise to optimize and highly-rank a submitted site.
-On top of that, they tell the client that they only have to pay them once for their services, once their goals are met.
+When it comes to pay per performance Google SEO, many companies out there, reputable and otherwise, promise to optimize and highly-rank a submitted site.
+On top of that, they tell the client that they only have to pay them once for their services (once their goals are met).
 Sounds too good to be true, right?

 That’s because it is.

-Let me start off by saying that I absolutely love the idea of digital marketing services on a pay-for-performance basis, but some things that sound good in theory have disastrous executional consequences – pay-for-performance SEO is one of them.
+Let’s start off by saying that we absolutely love the idea of digital marketing services on a pay-for-performance basis, but some things that sound good in theory have disastrous executional consequences; pay-for-performance SEO is one of them.

-Many pay-for-performance seo companies structure their success based on traffic increases to your website.
-There are a couple issues with this.
+Many pay-for-performance SEO companies structure their success based on traffic increases to your website.
+There are a couple of issues with this:

 - First, traffic numbers can be easily manipulated using fake sources and users.

-While rankings are one part of the data set that should be analyzed monthly to determine the success of an SEO campaign, only tracking rankings can be limiting towards understanding SEO ROI.
-Not to mention, Pay-for-performance SEO firms often define rankings as “results” because they are easiest to manipulate for a while before the negative business impact starts to set in.
+While rankings are one part of the data set that should be analyzed monthly to determine the success of an SEO campaign, only tracking rankings can limit your understanding of SEO return on investment (ROI).
+Not to mention, PFP SEO firms often define rankings as “results” because they are easiest to manipulate for a while before the negative business impact starts to set in.

 Poor Keyword Targeting

 They claim they target your top four to five keywords that have the most value for driving traffic to your website.
-The reality is that they usually choose mid to long-tail keywords that are easy to rank for, but provide little value towards your bottom line numbers.
+The reality is that they usually choose mid- to long-tail keywords that are easy to rank for but provide little value toward your bottom line numbers.

 A site’s ranking changes so rapidly that paying too much attention to that singular element can detract from the overall goal of the optimization project.
 The goal is to provide users with the highest quality content in hopes that it drives return visits to your site.
 Using rankings as the be-all, end-all to gauge a site’s performance misses the entire point of SEO.